 What is the problem you are solving?
 How much experience do you have of that problem?
 These are easy questions to ask, not necessarily easy to answer.
 Leading with your Value Prop is a critical step for your company.
 Being able to communicate to the market why you are doing what you are doing, how you do it, and finally what is it that you do (thanks Simon Sinek) is a structure you should follow.
 Even if this problem exists, what is the total addressable market?
 How many people suffer from this issue?
 And therefore what is the route to revenue?
 These final points are for VC conversations but as a Founder having answers to these questions is critical in your messaging both internally and externally.

 Jim Collins talks about having not only the right bus but the right people on the bus sat in the right seats to ensure a business progresses.
 At the Seed stage, an experienced management team is incredibly important, and by experience, we don’t mean 20+ years commercial experience or a thrice Exited Founder (that is helpful though!) – more experience of the problem you are solving, and then the people on board who are bought into the mission and can move the needle.
 For example, you need those who can set the foundations to take you from that £0 MRR to the £50k MRR and not optimisers who can take you from £1m ARR to £3m ARR.
 You need passionate generalists at this stage not experienced specialists.

 Challenge 4: Process

-There are many different sub-challenges within these 4 major ones, but taking a view of your business through these lenses will help you identify and define the challenge you are faced with which is the hard bit, the solution is the easy bit.
+There are sub-challenges within these four major ones, but taking a view of your business through these lenses will help you identify and define the challenge you are faced with which is the hard bit; the solution is the easy bit.